Course Descriptions: Emphasis in Jungian and Archetypal Studies

 DJA 960, 15 units

-During this course, the student assembles a committee, submits a proposal, s the dissertation, and defends the dissertations in a public forum.
+During this course, the student assembles a committee, submits a proposal, writes the dissertation, and defends the dissertation in a public forum.
 This course traditionally follows the completion of all other coursework and successful completion of the comprehensive exams.
 However, a student who demonstrates readiness may choose to apply for this course while enrolled in regular coursework.
-This option requires approval from the Program Director.
+This option requires approval from the Program Chair.
 Addition fees are assessed for this course.
 Pass/No Pass.
 Prerequisites: DJA 900, 950, and an approved concept paper

 DJA 970, 3 units